SeanMarcusJensen/dog_walking_tracker/README.md

 Could have used one api.
 But I wanted to have the inverse, because inference on the video is blocking for the video length.
 Thus Queue system.

+FineTuning of YOLO -> Had to use two models.